YerongAI/Office-Tool-docs/docs/introduction/download.md

 Differences between the versions:

-- Includes runtime: includes .NET Runtime, you can run Office Tool Plus without .NET Runtime installed.
+- Includes Runtime: Comes with .NET Runtime, allowing you to run Office Tool Plus without installing .NET Runtime separately.
-- Normal: only Office Tool Plus and base components.
+- Normal: Includes only Office Tool Plus and its base components.

-> We recommend you to download Office Tool Plus which includes runtime.
+> We recommend downloading the version that includes the runtime.

 ## Unpack

-Extract Office Tool Plus to a normal location, such as desktop. **Do NOT run Office Tool Plus without unpacking**.
+Extract Office Tool Plus to a standard location, such as the desktop. **Do NOT run Office Tool Plus without extracting it first**.

 ## Run

-Double click `Office Tool Plus.exe` to run program.
-You don't need to turn off any antivirus softwares.
-Office Tool Plus is a safe and reliable software.
+Double-click `Office Tool Plus.exe` to run the program.
+You don't need to disable any antivirus software, as Office Tool Plus is safe and reliable.

-Office Tool Plus is protected by a digital signature, and when you run the program, Windows will report it as a verified publisher (Yerong Lai).
-If the signature has been tampered with or is invalid, please stop using it and re-download Office Tool Plus from the [above site](#download).
+Office Tool Plus is protected by a digital signature.
+When you run the program, Windows will recognize it as being from a verified publisher (Yerong Lai).
+If the signature has been tampered with or is invalid, please stop using the software and re-download Office Tool Plus from the [official site](#download).

 ## Uninstall

 You can safely remove Office Tool Plus.
-This is a green software, so there is no standard uninstallation procedure, just delete the program files.
+Since it is a portable software, there is no standard uninstallation procedure, simply delete the program files.